shaswot/SCQ_heatmodel/README.md

 - Jupyter URL: `http://localhost:1168`
 - Password: `tqe`

 `run_all_notebooks.ipynb` executes all the notebooks in the repository except for the surface-code cycle simulation notebooks in `notebooks/ler`.
+This will take a few minutes.
-This can take significant time depending on your machine configuration (~2 hours in a 24-core machine).
+The notebooks in `notebooks/ler` can take significant time depending on your machine configuration (~2 hours in a 24-core machine).

 ## Notes